bengler/pebbles-uid/README.md

 Across the pebblestack universe, you can query for a specific resource by passing a full Uid.

-In addition, the wildcard query `species:realm.*$oid` will identify a single resource, e.g.:
+In addition, the wildcard query `genus:realm.*$oid` will identify a single resource, e.g.:

     ```
       post.card:tourism.*$42
     ```

-If a specific resource is targeted (i.e. species and oid are both unambiguous), then realm is required.
+If a specific resource is targeted (i.e. genus and oid are both unambiguous), then realm is required.

 ### For a collection of resources

 #### Asterisks

-The most permissive query consists of any species in any path, with any oid (implied):
+The most permissive query consists of any genus in any path, with any oid (implied):

     ```
       *:*